-- A. Vacation of the Analysis and Decision for short plat approval; - B. Advise the department to consolidate the three SEPA Checklists into one. - C. Per SMC 25.05.335, request that the Department make its threshold determination based upon information reasonably sufficient to evaluate the environmental impact of a proposal.
-This may result in the Department require the applicant to submit more information on subjects in the checklist; or make its own further study, including physical investigation on a proposed site or communicating with interested parties; or consult with other agencies, requesting information on the proposal's potential impacts which lie within the other agencies' jurisdiction or expertise; or decide that all or part of the action or its impacts are not sufficiently definite to allow environmental analysis and commit to timely, subsequent environmental analysis. - D. If after following Section 25.05.080 (incomplete or unavailable information), and Section 25.05.335 (additional information), the lead agency reasonably believes that a proposal may have a significant adverse impact, an EIS is required. - E. The imposition of conditions requiring possible improvements to the capacity of the street sewer system. - F. The imposition of conditions to assure compliance with the Land Use code relative to the number of multifamily residential standards and Rowhouse Development Rules which prohibit primary dwellings behind row-houses. - G. For such other relief as may be warranted by the appeal.
+- A. Vacation of the Analysis and Decision for SEPA DNS; - B. Advise the department to consolidate the three SEPA Checklists into one. - C. Per SMC 25.05.335, request that the Department make its threshold determination based upon information reasonably sufficient to evaluate the environmental impact of a proposal.
+This may result in the Department require the applicant to submit more information on subjects in the checklist; or make its own further study, including physical investigation on a proposed site or communicating with interested parties; or consult with other agencies, requesting information on the proposal's potential impacts which lie within the other agencies' jurisdiction or expertise; or decide that all or part of the action or its impacts are not sufficiently definite to allow environmental analysis and commit to timely, subsequent environmental analysis. - D. After following Section 25.05.080 (incomplete or unavailable information), and Section 25.05.335 (additional information), if the lead agency reasonably believes that a proposal may have a significant adverse impact, an EIS is required. - E. The imposition of conditions requiring possible improvements to the capacity of the street sewer system. - F. The imposition of conditions to assure compliance with the Land Use code relative to the number of multifamily residential standards and Rowhouse Development Rules which prohibit primary dwellings behind row-houses.